 THINGS TO DO ON MALAPASCUA

-- Excursion to Kalanggaman island – one of the most famous sandy languages of the Philippines (more than 200 meters).
-A fantastic paradise worthy of dedicating a day trip to it or even spending the night there (do you want to feel like a shipwreck on a desert island?).
+Kalanggaman island – one of the most famous sandy tongues of the Philippines (more than 200 meters).
+A fantastic paradise worthy of dedicating a day trip to it or even spending the night there.

 Keep in mind that the sandy tongue depends on the rise and fall of the tide, so every day, it appears and disappears at different times.